microsoftgraph/msgraph-sample-android/tutorial/02-create-app.md

 ### Create a navigation drawer

-In this section you will create icons for the app's navigation menu, create a menu for the application, and update the application's theme to be compatible with a navigation drawer.
+In this section you will create icons for the app's navigation menu, create a menu for the application, and update the application's theme and layout to be compatible with a navigation drawer.

+#### Create icons

 1. Right-click the **app/res/drawable** folder and select **New**, then **Vector Asset**.